 Ben: In a shocking turn of events, Yondu got turned into the emotional heart and soul of Guardians of the Galaxy vol. 2.
 After getting one of the coolest action beats in all of Guardians, James Gunn wisely increased Rooker’s screentime for the sequel.
 From even more telepathic arrow madness to his now immortal “I’m Mary Poppins y’all!!”, Rooker does whatever this movie asks of him.
 In a story that’s all about the paternal relationship between Quill and Ego, the contrast made between that relationship and Quill and Yondu’s is stark.
 Neither character would have admitted it at the time, but there is a lot of love between them.
 So when Yondu says “He may have been your father, boy, but he wasn’t your daddy” and you realise that he’s about to sacrifice himself for his adopted son, it’s just heartbreaking.
 To date, Yondu is the only Marvel hero death that is actually affecting, and I don’t think anyone expected this movie to be as moving as it was.
 It speaks volumes about the world James Gunn has created in just two movies, and the sterling work of Michael Rooker in his far too brief tenure in the MCU.

-Matt: Stepping into Edward Norton’s shoes is an intimidating task, and when Ruffalo was cast as the new Bruce Banner it raised a fair number of eyebrows.
-Every doubt one could possibly have surely melted away in his first scene, rebuffing Black Widow’s sales pitch to help S.H.I.E.L.D.
-His slightly squirmy posture and skeptical smile establish his take on the character straight away, and his unscripted decision to rock a cradle while saying “I don’t every time get what I want” demonstrates a level of emotional intelligence beyond most actors.
-Norton emphasised the traumatic experience of transforming into The Hulk, while Ruffalo leans harder on cautioning others in a way that belies his super genius.
-He may also have the best chemistry with the core Avengers team of anyone in the cast, birthing the Science Bros meme with Downey, trading polite reverence with Evans and acting as a fun road trip companion to Hemsworth.
+Matt: Stepping into Edward Norton’s shoes is an intimidating task, and when Ruffalo was cast as the new Bruce Banner way back in the day it raised a fair number of eyebrows.
+Every doubt one could possibly have melted away in his first scene, rebuffing Black Widow’s sales pitch to help S.H.I.E.L.D.
+His slightly squirmy posture and skeptical smile establish his take on the character straight away, and his unscripted decision to rock a cradle while saying “I don’t every time get what I want” demonstrates high emotional intelligence.
+He may also have the best chemistry with the core Avengers team of anyone in the cast, birthing the Science Bros meme with Downey, trading polite reverence with Evans and later acting as a fun road trip companion to Hemsworth.
 In fact his chemistry with Johansson is so good that it led to a controversial romance in Age of Ultron.
 I would also be remiss in failing to mention that Ruffalo is the first actor to play both Banner and Hulk, providing motion and facial capture, some of which is improvised, and all of which is light years ahead of everything that came before The Avengers.

 Ben: If you’d told me back in 2007 that the girl who played Wallace’s girlfriend in Veronica Mars would be the best part of the third Thor movie, I would have never believed you.
 Mostly because the idea of Marvel making even one Thor movie at that point was totally foreign, but also because Tessa Thompson was not the reason anyone watched Veronica Mars.
 But in Thor: Ragnarok?
 She is a force.
 Coming out of movies like Creed and Dear White People it was obvious that Thompson was built for something great, but I don’t think anyone expected for this to be it.
 Immediately iconic from the first moment she shows up on screen, she proceeds to steal scenes from Hemsworth, Hiddleston and Ruffalo for the rest of the movie.
 The fact that Marvel haven’t announced that a Valkyrie movie is coming is mind boggling, and whilst her fate is up in the air after Avengers: Infinity War, she made such a strong impact, that I can’t envision a world that Disney don’t have her locked into a contract.